20 Best Neighborhoods in Orlando, FL

 - Transit Score: 39

 The historic Lake Davis-Greenwood neighborhood in Orlando is home to the Greenwood Cemetery and Fern Creek.
-The cemetery was established in 1880 to relieve the stress over the city's lack of permanent burial location.
+The cemetery was established in 1880 to relieve the city's lack of a permanent burial location.
 Orlando residents pooled their resources to buy 26 acres of land.
 The cemetery offers moonlight walking tours and period events.

-Today, the neighborhood offers a quiet reprieve from city living while staying within convenient distance to everything you need.
+Today, the neighborhood offers a quiet reprieve from city living within convenient distance to everything you need.
 I-15 runs through the north side of the community and the Central Business District.

 16. Lake Frederica